wftutorials/laravel-tutorial2/Tutorial.md

 ## Using the query builder

 We can retrieve data from our database using a query builder format.
 Lets see how below.

-Check out this code here
+Check out this code here:

 ```php
 DB::table('users')->get();